rtk0c/go-discord-irc/README.md

 First edit `config.yml` file to your needs.
 Then launch `docker build -t go-discord-irc .` in the repository root folder.
 And then `docker run -d go-discord-irc` to run the bot in background.

-## Development

-A Makefile is provided to make getting started easier.

-To build a binary run `make build` this will produce a binary of `go-discord-irc` in the root dir.

-To build and run the binary run `make run`, this will use the `config.yaml` and start in debug.

-To Execute tests run `make test`

-Dependencies will be updated and installed with all the above commands or by running `make dev`